openharmony/docs/en/application-dev/notification/notification-subscription.md

 To receive notifications, an application must subscribe to notifications first.
 The notification subsystem provides two types of subscription APIs, allowing applications to subscribe to notifications from all applications or notifications from a specific application.

-You can use the [NotificationSubscriber](../reference/apis/js-apis-inner-notification-notificationSubscriber.md) object to provide callbacks for subscription events, such as subscription success, notification reception, notification cancellation, and subscription cancellation.
+You can use the [NotificationSubscriber](../reference/apis-notification-kit/js-apis-inner-notification-notificationSubscriber-sys.md) object to provide callbacks for subscription events, such as subscription success, notification reception, notification cancellation, and subscription cancellation.

 ## Available APIs

 The major APIs for notification subscription are described as follows.
-For details about the APIs, see [@ohos.notificationSubscribe](../reference/apis/js-apis-notificationSubscribe.md).
+For details about the APIs, see [@ohos.notificationSubscribe (NotificationSubscribe)](../reference/apis-notification-kit/js-apis-notificationSubscribe-sys.md).

 **Table 1** Major APIs for notification subscription